pymeasure/leco-protocol/control_protocol.md

 A small introduction to ROUTER sockets, for more details see [zmq guide chapter 3](https://zguide.zeromq.org/docs/chapter3/#Exploring-ROUTER-Sockets).

 A router socket assigns a random _identity_ to each connecting peer.
-If, for example, two Components `CA`, `CB` connect to the ROUTER sockets, the socket assigns the identities, which we call `IA`, `IB` (they can be any bytes sequence).
+If, for example, two Components `CA`, `CB` connect to the ROUTER sockets, the socket assigns the identities, which will be called `IA`, `IB` here (they can be any byte sequence).

-Whenever a message is sent to the ROUTER socket from a peer, it reads as a first frame that identity.
+Whenever a message is sent to the ROUTER socket from a peer, the socket prepends that identity in front of the message frames.
 For example if `CA` sends the message `Request A`, the ROUTER socket will read `IA|Request A`.
 That way, you can return an answer to exactly the original peer and not, for example `CB`.
 If you call the ROUTER's send command with `IA|Reply A`, the socket will send `Reply A` to the peer, whose connection is `IA`, in this case `CA`.